matthewsama17/startup/notes.md

 The records determine where a person goes when they visit the domain name.

-My domain name is <websitethatbeatsyouattictactoe.click>
+My domain name is <http://websitethatbeatsyouattictactoe.click>